Symbol Invariant of Partition and the Construction: Symbol of rigid partitions in the , , and theories

-According to proofs of the above propositions, operations of deleting a 0 or appending a 0 in the last step of the calculation of symbol are not essential.
-So we can regard the following symbols are equivalent.
+According to proofs of the above propositions \ref{c} and \ref{d}, operations of deleting a 0 or appending a 0 in the last step of the calculation of symbol are not essential.
+So we have the following equivalences of symbols.

 \textbf{Example:} For the $C_{10}$ partition $3^2\,2^6\,1^2$, the length of the partition is even \be \left(\ba{@{}c@{}c@{}c@{}c@{}c@{}c@{}c@{}c@{}c@{}c@{}c@{}} 0&&0&&1&&1&&1&&1 \\ & 1 && 1 && 1 &&1&&2& \ea \right)\sim \left(\ba{@{}c@{}c@{}c@{}c@{}c@{}c@{}c@{}c@{}c@{}c@{}c@{}} &&0&&1&&1&&1&&1 \\ & 1 && 1 && 1 &&1&&2& \ea \right) \non \ee